solkim-83/tp/docs/DeveloperGuide.md

     1. Test case: `edit -c 1 n/$%^&a` <br>
        Expected: Error message shown as the name input fails the field constraints.

-### Finding a person
+### Finding a contact

-1. Finding a person
+1. Finding a contact

     1. Test case: `find -c n/alex betsy`
        Expected: For default contact list, shows `Alex Yeoh` and `Betsy Crower` (and possibly other contacts containing either `alex` or `betsy`).

     1. Test case: `find -c e/@example`
-       Expected: Lists all persons with `@example` in their emails.
+       Expected: Lists all contacts with `@example` in their emails.

     1. Test case: `find -c t/friends`
-       Expected: Lists all persons with the tag `cs2030`.
+       Expected: Lists all contacts with the tag `cs2030`.

-### Deleting a person
+### Deleting a contact

-1. Deleting a person while all persons are being shown
+1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all contacts using the `list -c` command.
+Multiple contacts in the list.

    1. Test case: `delete -c 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete -c 0`<br>
-      Expected: No person is deleted.
+      Expected: No contact is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete -c`, `delete -c x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.